Hamilton's E-Wave Analysis

 Canada’s non-existent housing bubble

 When you open the flood gates it is impossible to know where the water will flow, other than that it is always downhill.
-Our CB has the difficult task of balancing the macroeconomic needs of Canada (such as avoiding the “Dutch” disease), with the micro needs of certain segments of the market, specifically Just as a liar needs an exceptionally good memory, distorting the market requires ever increasing regulations and meddling.
+Our CB has the difficult task of balancing the macroeconomic needs of Canada (such as avoiding the “Dutch” disease), with the micro needs of certain segments of the market, specifically housing.
+Just as a liar needs an exceptionally good memory, distorting the market requires ever increasing regulations and meddling.
 The CB cannot do all of that so the Dept. of Finance is recruited to do the minute fine tuning.
 Today , for the 4th time, the rules of the mortgage market were changed such that “prophylactic” beneficial effects will reduce the risk of the non-existent housing bubble from imploding.
-Among other things, the 25-year amortization period is back and no more than 39% of (gross?) income may be spent on housing ( if that includes insurance and real estate taxes is not entirely clear).
+Among other things, the 25-year amortization period is back and no more than 39% of (gross?) income may be spent on housing ( if that includes insurance and taxes is not entirely clear).

 Median family income is $75.829 in Toronto.
 39% of that, on a monthly basis is about $2.464.
 The cheapest 5-year fixed mortgage rate is about 3.25% today.
 That allows for a mortgage of $500.000 , roughly.
 In Toronto the benchmark price of a single family home is now $606,000. up 50.3% from Jan.
 2005.($499.800 for all of Canada) Our young family has not eaten yet, not paid their taxes, not taken maternity leave etc. etc. so they may decide to rent instead.
 Here is the chart (it is hard to get updated info!).